RULES

 No Relief: Boundary Fences (local rules per CGC scorecard)

-Relief Areas: Surfaced Drainage Ditches, Cart Paths, Roads, Shelters, Staked Trees (local rules per CGC Scorecard)
+Relief Areas: Surfaced Drainage Ditches, Cart Paths, Roads, Shelters, Staked Trees, Ground Under Repair (local rules per CGC Scorecard)

 PACE OF PLAY

-To ensure timely Pace of Play, the Board has designated a Marshall during CMGA tournaments.
-The Marshall will be a volunteer from the CMGA Board.
+To ensure timely Pace of Play, the Board has the option to designated a Marshal during CMGA tournaments.
+The Marshal will be a volunteer from the CMGA Board.

-The Marshall will give a verbal warning to a foursome for slow play.
-If the foursome has not closed up its shortfall as directed by the Marshall upon his return, the Marshall will instruct them to skip the hole and record double bogeys for all players.
+The Marshal will give a verbal warning to a foursome for slow play.
+If the foursome has not closed up its shortfall as directed by the Marshal upon his return, the Marshal will instruct them to skip the hole and record double bogeys for all players.
 If a foursome is slowed by one player it is the foursome's responsibility to encourage that player to speed up.

 Below are suggestions to improve pace of play:

-• Greens – get ready while others are putting, leave green promptly
+· Greens – read your putt while others are putting, leave green promptly